Deflaktor/ServerSideModsCollection/ItemStringParser/README.md

 ### ResolveItemKey

-This method resolves a single item key string into actual items and adds them to the resolvedItems dictionary.
+This method resolves a single item key string into a pickup index.
 It supports parsing item keys that represent item tiers, drop tables, concrete items, or concrete equipment.
 It also supports blacklisting certain items from selection.
 As such this method only supports the `!`-operator, but no other operator.

 #### Signature